adobe/target-nodejs-sdk-samples/local-execution/README.md

 # Target Local execution sample

-The Target Node.js SDK can be used to determine personalized content without making a request to the delivery api each time.
-This is a new feature, currently only available in the alpha version of the sdk.
+This sample makes a getOffers call for the `demo-marketing-offer1` mbox.
+The SDK is configured to use local execution mode to determine the outcome of the call rather make a request to the target delivery API.

+## Running the sample
+1. Install dependencies: `npm i`
+2. Start: `npm start`
+3. Point a browser to http://127.0.0.1:3000

+Notice the image at the top of the page.
+It will be different depending on the experience provided from target.
+The target response is also shown on the page.

-## Sample
+## Additional Details

 This sample utilizes local execution mode to determine target experiences.
 By default, the SDK always makes a request to the target delivery API for each getOffers call.
 But you can configure the SDK to use local execution mode instead.
 This mode downloads target activity rules on initialization.
 These rules are then used to determine target outcomes when getOffers is called, instead of making a request to the delivery API each time.